elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 This buyers tax should be implemented federally.
 People who are buying homes in multiple provinces are definitely upper middle class or rich.
 Therefore, a 50% or even 100% tax is not a problem if they are buying to live rather than to rent.
 Imagine a multi millionaire; that 500k property now costs 1M, so it's not a problem.

-Lastly, governments should play around trying to reduce rent-seeking behaviour without short-term tenants being unable to live because there are no land lords.
-For example, to accomodate the demand of students, a [supply side policy could be enacted to incenticize efficient land use 2km around universities](#increasing-supply---land-value-tax) combined with a tax exclusion on properties near the university if the parent has a student that goes to the university.
+Lastly, governments should play around trying to reduce rent-seeking behavior without short-term tenants being unable to live because there are no land lords.
+For example, to accommodate the demand of students, a [supply side policy could be enacted to incenticize efficient land use 2km around universities](#increasing-supply---land-value-tax) combined with a tax exclusion on properties near the university if the parent has a student that goes to the university.
 This would allow parents to buy a property of 5 units and rent out 4 of them to students who's parents cannot afford to buy a property around the university.
 Universities or provincial governments would provide a guide for parents of student ineligible for the provincial university grants; So if there are 50,000 students and only 10% have parents who can afford to buy a secondary property, then 40,000 students are basically taken care of.
-Although I hope that parents wouldn't partake in the price gouging of their childs' peers, this tax exclusion can be taken away if something like that starts occuring.
+Although I hope that parents wouldn't partake in price gouging of peers of their children, this tax exclusion can be taken away if something like that starts occurring.

 ### Reducing Demand - Corporations Ban